mongodb/leafygreen-ui/packages/Menu/README.md

 **Default:** ``

-Description text that will appear main content of `MenuItem`
+Description text that will appear below the main content of `MenuItem`